lludu/FrontEnd-Mentors.io/calculator-app-main/README.md

 Here's the breakdown so far:

 June 3rd, 2021:
-    1. Custom Bootstrap html file created to match calculator challenge
+    ```1.
+Custom Bootstrap html file created to match calculator challenge
     2. Created CSS / JS Files
     3. Calculator is now styled with first CSS theme
       a.
 Need to figure out how to create a theme switcher slider
       b.
 How to implement more themes
       c. https://codepen.io/michellebarker/pen/GzzrGJ has a good theme switcher, however its only 2. how can I make it three?
-    4. JS is now detecting keystrokes on the numpad (on the keyboard) and changing the innerHTML of the output window, however they are not concatenated.
+    4. JS is now detecting keystrokes on the numpad (on the keyboard) and changing the innerHTML of the output window, however they are not concatenated.```

 ## The challenge